-Driven on by the brilliance and passion of Sir Frank Williams, Williams grew from humble beginnings to become a Formula 1 behemoth, unrivalled by all except Ferrari and McLaren in terms of enduring success.
+Driven on by the brilliance and passion of the late Sir Frank Williams, Williams grew from humble beginnings to become a Formula 1 behemoth, unrivalled by all except Ferrari and McLaren in terms of enduring success.
 Over the past four decades the team has racked up Grand Prix wins and championship glory, and in the process nurtured some of the greatest talents in the sport, both in and out the cockpit.
-Now, following the Williams family's decision to step aside after the sale of the team to Dorilton Capital, a new era begins...
+And, following the Williams family's decision to step aside after the 2020 sale of the team to Dorilton Capital, a new era has begun...

 End a season without a point for the first time in their history, but the team's future is assured as new owners take over from the Williams family, and closer technical ties to engine suppliers Mercedes are agreed for 2021 and beyond.

 A single point from 21 races heralds the worst campaign in the team’s history, despite the addition of former Grand Prix winner Robert Kubica.
 On the flip side, rookie George Russell marks himself out as a star of the future, out-qualifying his experienced team mate at every round.